• Skip to primary navigation

 • Peel the potatoes and the onions; place on paper towels to thoroughly dry.

 • Heat oil in a large nonstick skillet over medium heat.
 Add potatoes and onions; turn to coat in the oil.
 Sprinkle on salt and pepper.
-Place paper towel over top of pan, and cover with lid.
+Place a paper towel over the top of the pan, and cover with the lid.

-• After 10 to 15 minutes, remove lid and paper towel.
-Use paper towel to wipe inside of lid.
+• After 10 to 15 minutes, remove the lid and the paper towel.
+Use the paper towel to wipe the inside of the lid.
 Turn the potatoes and onions.
-Top pan with another paper towel and lid.
-Repeat the process several more times until the potatoes are golden brown and the onions nicely caramelized, about 45 minutes in total.
-Yield: 4 servings.
+Place a clean paper towel on the skillet and the lid.
+Repeat the process several more times until the potatoes are golden brown and the onions are nicely caramelized, about 45 minutes in total.

 Nutrition